jundalisay/sp/content/en/material/principles/intro/chapter-07.md

 ## Action from Effort

 These layers and identities never exist in isolation.
-The contact of their spins exposes the differenecs in their configuration which manifests as relational action.
+The contact of their spins exposes the differences in their configuration which manifests as relational action.

 Each layer and particle has a specific set or range of actions as part of the duty of expressing its original or causal idea.
 - This can be seen as their division of labor in creating reality.